 Keeping these notations in mind, we perform the conversion of DAS strain rates to particle velocities as described above.
 We identify the nodal seismometers that are at most 1 gauge length (10 m) away from the nearest DAS channel.
 We then select linear portions of the DAS array that have a node at the start and at the end of the segment.
-For each segment we compute the horizontal component of the wavefield (parallel to the segment) as recorded by the starting node, and perform the integration along the fibre in the direction of the terminal node (accounting for the polarity as described above).
-For the purpose of beamforming, we select the DAS segments that are within $\pm 10^{\circ}$ of east (see Fig. 13a), which should exhibit a strong sensitivity to the horizontal component of the S-wave.
-To demonstrate that the proposed integration method is accurate, we also select the longest quasi-linear segment in the DAS array (cyan segment in Fig. 13a) for inspection of the waveforms.
+For each segment we compute the horizontal component of the wavefield (parallel to the segment) as recorded by the starting node and perform the integration along the fibre in the direction of the terminal node (accounting for the polarity as described above).
+For the purpose of beamforming, we select the DAS segments that are within $\pm 10^{\circ}$ of east (see Fig. 13a), which should exhibit a strong sensitivity to the horizontal component of the S wave.
+To demonstrate that the proposed integration method is accurate, we also select the longest quasilinear segment in the DAS array (cyan segment in Fig. 13a) for inspection of the waveforms.
 As can be seen in Fig. 13b and c, the particle velocity obtained from the integration of the DAS strain rates up to the last channel is practically identical to the waveforms recorded by the terminal nodal seismometer, demonstrating the accuracy of the method.
 The comparison is shown in Fig. 13 up to 2 Hz, but the accuracy persists up to 5 Hz.
-This segment is 230 m in length, and consequently the wavefield changes substantially from the start to the end of the segment (particularly for the S-
+This segment is 230 m in length, and consequently the wavefield changes substantially from the start to the end of the segment (particularly for the S wave; Fig. 13c).
+Nonetheless, the difference between the converted DAS and the nodal data is minimal, which is encouraging for the integration of DAS strain rates over even longer distances (potentially up to several kilometres).